 The NYSEDC Economic Development Awards program recognizes the state’s best economic development programs and partnerships, marketing materials, influential leaders, and rising stars.
 These awards honor organizations and individuals for their efforts in creating positive change in urban, suburban, and rural communities.
 Nominations are sent to an awards committee for consideration.
-Winners are recognized at Annual Conference in May; nominations guidelines will be made available in February.
+Winners are recognized at Annual Meeting in Cooperstown.

 Developer of the YearDeveloper of the Year is awarded each May to an economic developer who has made a substantial impact on his or her community and the economic development industry.

 Nominations should take into account as many of the following criteria as possible:

 - Outstanding performance in public or private sector in developing and administering an economic development program.